Bulk chemotherapy waste

 Examples include:

-Pourable chemotherapy/oncology chemicals should be left in their original container and may be brought to the hazardous waste pick-up.
+The pourable chemotherapy/oncology chemicals should be left in their original container unless it is an IV bag.
+IV bags should be placed in a secondary container like a jar or tub.
+These items can be brought to the hazardous waste pick-up.

-1. Place the bottles in the designated plastic container for bulk chemotherapy waste (usually a five-gallon, sealable bucket)
+- Place the bottles in the designated plastic container for bulk chemotherapy waste.

-2. Label container (WASTe Tag), include the chemical name of the chemotherapeutic and percentage, and select toxic or any additional hazard classifications
+- Label container (WASTe Tag), include the chemical name of the chemotherapeutic and percentage, and select "toxic" or any additional hazard classifications.

-3. Dispose of within 90 days bring it you hazardous waste pick-up
+- Dispose of within 90 days bring it you hazardous waste pick-up.

 For more information visit: